-- The increase in charges of services is mostly represented by the increase in building permits. - The decrease in the operating grants and contributions is due to the State of CT ECS grant reduction. - The increase in investment earnings is attributable to the increase in the fair market value of investments.
+- The decrease in charges of services is mostly represented by the decrease in building permits and decrease in constables private duty revenue. - The decrease in capital grants and contributions and grants and contributions not restricted to specific programs are due to the State of CT grant reduction. - The decrease in investment earnings is attributable to the decrease in the fair market value of investments, due to market fluctuations.